 Attorneys have already filed lawsuits against several supply line manufacturers, including EZ-Flo International,and believe that additional companies can be sued.
-If you’ve had problems with your water supply lines, these attorneys want to hear from you.
-Get in contact with us today and tell us about the problems you experienced.
-You may be entitled to compensation for any property damage caused by your water supply lines.
+If you’ve had problems with your water supply lines, you may be entitled to compensation for any property damage caused by your water supply lines.

 EZ-Flo Sued Over Leaking Water Supply Lines

 In March 2015, a class action was filed against EZ-Flo alleging that the company's braided steel water supply hoses are defective because they "leak and burst, creating the potential for catastrophic flooding and property damage."
 According to the suit, EZ-Flo knows about the alleged defect and still continues to sell the products, which are already installed in thousands of properties across the country.
 The EZ-Flo products in question may be sold under the "Eastman" brand and with "Lifetime Guarantee" or "Lifetime Series" labels.

 The lawsuit claims that the design of EZ-Flo's braided hoses allows the metallic insert used to secure the coupling nut to cut or damage the hose rubber.
 This may happen even with normal water pressure, resulting in leaks and burst hoses, according to the lawsuit.
 Plaintiffs are seeking compensation for property damage and an order stopping EZ-Flo from continuing to sell the affected products.